xiang9156/ipop-gvpn-scale-test-switchmode/scale/README.md

 _install_
 _init_
 6. Configuring and IPOP network simulation
-The platform is ready, enter the following commands as necessary to update sources, create configuration files, or run or kill IPOP-nodes.
+The platform is ready, enter the following commands as necessary to create configuration files, run or kill IPOP-tincan and controller, and start or stop lxc.
-_source_
 _config <args\>_
 _run [list/all]_
-_kill [list/all]_
+_start [list/all]_
 7. Testing the IPOP network
 Enter the following commands to get the memory utilization of tincan on each node, test the network throughput and delay.
-_mem_
+_mem <physical node_id>_
 _ping <args\>_
 _iperf <args\>_
 8. Clearing the platform